objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ###Constructing New Beacon Claim Leaders

-Again we create a svg group that will be our container for all the DOM elements and assign a css class, `.beacon-leader` in this case.
+Again we create a svg group that will be our container for all the DOM elements and assign a css class named `.beacon-leader` this time.

 ```javascript